content-services/content-sources-backend/mk/README.md

 ## More detailed explanation

-It uses single responsability principal and split basic or logical groupable rules in a single files.
+It uses single responsability principal and split basic or logical groupable rules in a single file.

 We could group into the following way: